Articles on Prostate Cancer

 When do doctors consider surgery for prostate cancer?

 Cancer of the prostate, the male gland in the pelvis that produces the fluid part of semen, is one of the most common cancers in men.
-Because it’s so common and tends to be slower-growing than many other kinds of cancer, there are a variety of radiological, chemotherapy, immunotherapy and other non-invasive treatments that have shown success in stopping prostate cancer’s progression.
+Because it’s so common and tends to be slower-growing than many other kinds of cancer, there is a variety of radiological, chemotherapy, immunotherapy, and other non-invasive treatments that have shown success in stopping prostate cancer’s progression.

 What do they do to remove your prostate?